mgherghi/Warez/Telegram.md

 - [@vardast_bot](https://anonym.to/?https://t.me/vardast_bot) - A zero-config Telegram bot that fights spam in chats.
 - [@assistChannel_bot](https://anonym.to/?https://t.me/assistChannel_bot) - A zero-config Telegram bot that fights spam in chats.
 - [Butter Bot](https://anonym.to/?https://github.com/v1nc/butter_bot) - Butter Bot supports various unique features like log protection, a Group Chat can be found [here](https://anonym.to/?https://t.me/butter_bot_info)
+- [@TheDigestBot](https://anonym.to/?https://t.me/TheDigestBot) - Collect all your channel subscriptions in one place.

 **[`^        back to top        ^`](#)**